JustAnotherHeroRiding/Mentoring-Angel/Html/Html Lesson 1 notizen.md

 - block elements and inline - play around with it #DONE
 - span inside a block and without #DONE
 - Img with custom attributes #DONE
-- Define meta keywords
+- Define meta keywords #DONE
-- Read about UTF 8
+- Read about UTF 8 #DONE
-- Difference between UTF 8 and 16
+- Difference between UTF 8 and 16 #DONE
 - Html 5 new elements(footer header etc)
 - Try them out in html to see in which group they belong(Classify them, make a list)
 - Answer all of these questions within a html document with a good structure(NO CSS)